It Amazes Me: Commercial performance

 It Amazes Me appeared on Record Worlds "LPs Coming Up" list, which featured albums that had not yet entered the magazine's Top 100, but were already generating measurable sales.
 The album reached number 29 on the list on June 12, 1965, and number 32 on June 19, 1965.
-Later, the magazine reported on December 25, 1965, that the release spurred remarkable sales, emphasizing the album as a successful outing for the young artist.
+Later, the magazine reported on December 25, 1965, that the release "spurred remarkable sales".

 In June 1966, the album was included in the "Basic Album Inventory" published by Cash Box magazine, a weekly checklist highlighting steady-selling catalog albums that were not listed on the magazine's Top 100 Album Chart.
 The feature was intended to inform wholesalers and retailers of key titles that continued to generate consistent sales.
 It reappeared on October 1, 1966, returned again on January 14, 1967, and made its final entry on May 6, 1967.